-Standing Indian Loop Appalachian Trail Adventure Nov.
-29-Dec 2, 2018Photo courtesy of The Restless Wild
+Standing Indian Loop Appalachian Trail Adventure March 21-24, 2019Photo courtesy of The Restless Wild

 4 days/3 Nights on the Appalachian Trail

-Includes a 24-mile guided wilderness backpacking adventure, training/gear selection hike before the trip, a foodkit with all meals on the trail, amazing views, and memories that will last a lifetime!
-This is a moderate to strenuous hike.
+Includes a 24-mile guided wilderness backpacking adventure, training/gear selection hike before the trip, a foodkit with all meals on the trail, amazing views, and lifelong memories!

 This is a 4-day, 3-night wilderness backpacking loop, starting at the Standing Indian Campground in North Carolina.
 We’ll travel 24 miles total, 16 of them on the Appalachian Trail!
 We’ll camp at the historic Albert Mountain fire tower on night one, then hike along the AT through several gaps and forested areas before our ascent to Standing Indian Mountain where we’ll camp on night three.
 The temps will be pretty cool on top of Albert and Standing Indian Mountain, and the views will be incredible!